Legacies of Slavery in Education (Post 3)

 The Civil War

 The long journey towards freedom in Virginia and the nation as a whole began in 1861 when Lincoln became President.
 With the election of the Republican candidate, the southern states realized that even with all their combined votes they still did not have enough power to elect a president that had their interests in mind and feared that slavery, an institution they relied on for economic prosperity, was going to be taken away from them.
 Realizing this lack of power left them vulnerable, South Carolina seceded from the Union followed soon after by Georgia, Florida, Alabama, Mississippi, Louisiana, and Texas.
-In April of 1861 after the Battle of Fort Sumter, full blown Civil War broke out between the Union and the Confederate states.
+In April of 1861 after the Battle of Fort Sumter, a full blown Civil War broke out between the Union and the Confederate states.
 It was after this first battle of the war that the majority of the border states decided to leave the Union and join the Confederacy, Virginia among them (McPherson).
 Virginia’s stance during the Civil War was unique because not only was it a border state but also it was also split in belief with half of the state loyal to the Confederate cause and the other half loyal to the Union.
 In 1863 the Unionist counties in the west of Virginia broke off from the state and rejoined the Union as the new state of West Virginia (Tarter).
 In the same year Lincoln wrote and passed the Emancipation Proclamation.
 While this document is historically known for freeing enslaved people in America, the reality is that it did not actually free many people at all.
 As seen in the Emancipation Proclamation Lincoln writes, “…all persons held as slaves within any State or designated part of a State, the people whereof shall then be in rebellion against the United States, shall be then, thenceforward, and forever free…” (Lincoln).
 What Lincoln meant by this is that the Emancipation Proclamation only freed enslaved people in Confederate states and did not apply to slaves held in states still a part of the Union.
 Thus, slavery was allowed to continue in West Virginia and while the emancipation did free slaves in Confederate Virginia, this freedom could only be enforced in regions that the Union army controlled.

 Resistance and Rebellion Against Slavery

 Although the Emancipation Proclamation is what technically freed enslaved people in Confederate Virginia, slaves did not wait for 1863 or an executive order to start fighting for their freedom.
 Slaves, in Virginia particularly, had many ways in which they resisted slavery and tried to “self-emancipate” including organized rebellion, escaping to Union territory, and everyday acts of opposition (“1825 to 1861”).
 In 1831, one of the biggest slave revolts known as Nat Turner’s Rebellion took place in Southampton County, Virginia.
 An enslaved man by the name of Nathainel Turner led a group of over 50 slaves in the brutal murder of their owner, his family and 58 other white men, women, and children.
 While the rebellion was successful in seeking revenge on their enslavers it unfortunately ended with the execution of Nat Turner and 19 other rebels (“Nat Turner’s Rebellion”).
 The threat of violence from enslaved individuals, amplified by the Haitian Revolution and Nat Turner’s Rebellion, scared plantation owners and spurred the implementation of stricter slavery laws and harsher punishments for resistance as they sought to maintain control and suppress dissent.
 Anti-abolitionist sentiment also rose in Virginia as a result of slave rebellions with plantation owners fearing that freeing slaves would now not only mean economic collapse, but also violence and terror.
-However, despite efforts to stop it resistance to slavery continued and in forms other than just organized rebellion.
+However, despite efforts to stop it, resistance to slavery continued and in forms other than just organized rebellion.
 It was common for people enslaved on plantations to slow their work pace, break tools and steal food as acts of defiance.
 Additionally, slaves’ self-emancipated by running away to seek freedom elsewhere.
 While, we see this before the Civil War with the creation of the Underground Railroad sometime around 1831, the implementation of the Emancipation Proclamation in 1863 significantly increased the number of freedom seekers running away from their plantation’s.
 Being that Virginia was a border state and belonged to the Confederacy, hundreds of slaves in the region earned their freedom by escaping into Union territory including places like Fort Monroe and the Arlington House (Tarter).
 Even after escaping to Union territory where they were freed, black men and even women aided the Union in wartime efforts.
 As noted by Berlin in Who Freed the Slaves, “Hundreds of thousands of black men and women would work for the Union army, and more than 135,000 slave men became Union soldiers” (Berlin 111).
 Even though they had gained their freedom, the black population knew that Union victory was necessary for them to keep it.

 The End of the War